amalrkrishna/subway_time_prediction/README.md

 | Green-C Line  |  663.37  |  51.5  |  54.83  |  7.75  |  78.14 |
 | Green-D Line  |  650.2  |  50.04 |   54.07  |  7.6  |  79.17 |

+We can see that the errors are higher in Red line.
+There is a clear pattern to how a fast a route is, Red line is considered to travel faster as there is no interaction with traffic in comparison with Green lines.
+This has contributed to the increased error rate as we see from the table.

 | Time  |  MEANy (sec) |    MBE |    MAE (sec)  |   MAPE (%) |    RMSE |
 | ------------- | ------------- | ------------- | ------------- | ------------- |  ------------- |
 | 11am-3pm (non-peak hours)  |   712.34   |  54.53 |    58.69 |    7.74  |   81.35|
 | 4pm-8pm (peak hours)  |   641.25  |   48.83  |   53.58   |  7.92 |    75.94|

+Here we can see that MAPE increase more during peak hours.
+This is in sync with the results observed in [7] where peak and non-peak travel times where predicted using ANN and SVM models.